trntv/apis-list/apis/bitcoinaverage/bitcoinaverage.md

 # BitcoinAverage
-The world&#x27;s best and longest running Cryptocurrency price API provider.
+The world's best and longest running Cryptocurrency price API provider.
 These APIs can be used to gather real-time, OHLC, volume and historical price

 ##  🔗 Links
 **Docs / Website**: https://apiv2.bitcoinaverage.com/